Subscription

 The getSubscriptions() method retrieves subscription information from the database.

-subscriber: The user ID of the subscriber.subscription: The user ID of the uploader and the subscription group.blocked: Set totrueto only retrieve blocked subscriptions.
+subscriber: User ID of the subscriber.subscription: User ID of the user being subscribed to.blocked: Set totrueto return only blocked subscriptions.

 Examples